Barry Hummel., Jr., MD, FAAP Chief Executive Officer & Co-Founder

 Valerie stays on the cutting edge of understanding the issues affecting Florida residents and is a dedicated public speaker with a passion towards helping communities builds safe environments that promote the healthy development of children and youth.

-Brian Graham Director of Development
+Brian Graham Director of Advocacy

-In 2015, Brian Graham joined the QuitDoc Foundation as Director of Development.
+In 2015, Brian Graham joined the QuitDoc Foundation as Director of Advocacy.
 He previously worked as the Community Relations Coordinator for the Bradford County School District and as the Community Outreach Director for the Bradford County Sheriff’s Office.

 Brian has worked for the Republican Party of Florida and as the Florida Campaign Coordinator for the United States Chamber of Commerce.
 During President George W. Bush’s administration, Brian worked for the United States Department of Agriculture as an assistant to the State Director of Rural Development, covering Florida and the US Virgin Islands.
 While in college, he served as an Intern in the United States Congress and the Florida Legislature.